 - Take the dough out of the fridge.
 Butter an 8-inch springform pan.
 Preheat the oven to 180°C/350°F.

-- As for the remaining dough, flour a work surface, and roll it into long thin ropes to create a lattice design top for the tart.
+- After that, take the remaining dough, flour a work surface, and roll it into long thin ropes to create a lattice design top for the tart.
 If you have enough dough you can add a rope around the diameter.

 - Brush the top with cream or egg-wash.

-- Bake for about 40 minutes on the lower rack of the oven.
-If the top is light, turn the oven to broil on for 1-2 minutes, checking carefully that it doesn't burn.
+- Bake for about 40 minutes on the middle/lower part of the oven.
+If the top is light, turn the oven to broil for 1-2 minutes, checking carefully that it doesn't burn.